 - Soft cloths

-Steps to Remove the Grease:
+Steps to Remove the Stain:

 - There are a wide variety of silks, and each may respond differently to the cleaning methods listed.
 These stain removal methods are only advised for washable silks.
 Always test a small hidden area first, to ensure that there are no damaging effects to the texture, color or sheen of the silk.
 Once the test area goes well, it is safe to work on the stained area.